Install React Doctor for coding agents

 Run a local scan from the project root:

-For GitLab, CircleCI, Jenkins, Buildkite, or another provider, add the CLI command directly to the job and let the exit code pass or fail the build.
+For CircleCI, Jenkins, Buildkite, or another provider, add the CLI command directly to the job.
 See Other CI providers.

 Optional agent and hook add-ons

-The installer can show findings before CI runs:
+The installer can surface findings before CI runs:

 - Git pre-commit hook: logs staged-file findings on every commit without blocking it, by running

 react-doctor --staged --blocking warning.
-It reuses an existing hook manager when present, or falls back to.git/hooks/pre-commit. - Coding-agent skill: teaches Claude Code, Cursor, Codex, OpenCode, and other detected agents to run React Doctor when finishing React changes.
+It reuses an existing hook manager when present, or falls back to.git/hooks/pre-commit. - Coding-agent skill: teaches Claude Code, Cursor, Codex, OpenCode, and other detected agents to run React Doctor after React changes.

 - Native agent hooks: run after the agent edits files and feed findings straight back, so it self-corrects mid-session.
 Off by default; skip them to use less context.